devonPouw/book-favorites-old/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.1.

+This Angular application is a book store that is relying on the Open Library API for data.
+The project's stack consists of:

+- Angular
+- SCSS
+- BEM
+- Redux
+- Open Library API

+The app has the following pages:

+- a home page
+- a cart page
+- a book page

+The book page has a search feature with extensive filtering.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.